Silic8 Silguard - Stabilising Water Repellent

 Silguard is a powerful, highly breathable treatment designed for lime and other mineral backgrounds.
 Silguard reduces water penetration and surface dusting, making it the ideal alternative to acrylic sealers for a wide range of lime plasters, renders, floors and related materials.

 Silguard contains waterglass and siloxane to harden slightly dusty surfaces and make them water repellent.
-This enables it to be used to protect unpainted mineral plasters, such as Lime Green Solo, to give enhanced water repellence to external renders or limewash and to protect breathable floors or bare bricks walls.
+This enables it to be used to protect unpainted mineral plasters, such as Lime Green Solo, to give enhanced water repellence to external renders or limewash and to protect breathable floors.
 Other porous mineral surfaces such as cement are also suitable, after trials to check compatibility.
 Silic8 Silguard is highly breathable and will not trap moisture vapour.

 Unsuitable backgrounds for Silguard water repellent treatment include dolomitic limestone, gypsum or related materials, walls or floors with salt contamination, retaining walls or walls with a hydrostatic head of water.

 View technical information about this product here.
 If you require any other information please contact us

 Click on a button to download an associated document.
 The document will open in your web browser.
 To Download the document, 'right click and save to downloads.'SDS

 Colour Clear and matt; minimal change in appearance for most surfaces.
 Test before full application.

 Packaging 5 litre and 10 litre UN cans

 Storage Store between 5°C and 25°C, protect from frost and direct sunlight.
 Silguard is naturally alkaline and biocide free.
 Shelf life is 12 months.

 Coverage From 0.25 to 0.75 litres per m2 on typical backgrounds.
 Coverage will vary with surface roughness and porosity.